 Tickets are also available at the gate, after you pass through security, however they will be more expensive than purchasing on-line.

 For the most part, Knott’s Berry Farm can be enjoyed in its entirety within one day.
 Due to the low price tag of its season pass, if you plan on visiting for more than one day, a season pass is actually more beneficial.
 Knott’s offers three tiers of season passes.
+There are no block out dates for any level of pass.
+The only day you cannot go to Knott’s Berry Farm is Christmas Day, as they are closed.
+Soak City and other Cedar Fair parks operate seasonally.

 A Regular Season Pass gives you unlimited entry into Knott’s Berry Farm, along with discounts on select food and merchandise.